 TMDLs are a requirement of the Federal Clean Water Act of 1972.
-Under this law, the State is required to identify "impaired" water bodies, or those water bodies that are too polluted to meet water quality standards.
-Impairments can come from nutrients such as nitrogen and phosphorus or from sediment, pathogens, mercury and other metals.
-Once a water body is deemed "impaired," a TMDL or the maximum amount of a pollutant that the water body can assimilate and meet water quality standards is developed by MDE.
-State and local water quality management plans must be developed to address the cause of the impairment and meet TMDLs.
+Under this law, the State is required to identify "impaired" water bodies, or those water bodies that do not meet their designated water quality standards.
+Impairments can come from nutrients such as nitrogen and phosphorus, sediment, pathogens, mercury, and other metals.
+Once a water body is deemed "impaired," a TMDL, which is the maximum amount of a pollutant that the water body can assimilate and still meet water quality standards, is developed by MDE.
+To reduce pollutants of the receiving waters and address identified impairments, watershed implementation plans are required to be developed, at both the State and Local level.
+These plans define their respective restoration strategy to meet the established TMDL.

-All of the watersheds in Carroll County (except Conewago Creek) have been identified as having impairing substances that do not meet water quality standards.
-A TMDL either has been set or is pending for all of these watersheds.
+All the watersheds in Carroll County (except Conewango Creek) have been identified as having impairing substances that do not meet water quality standards.
+A TMDL either has been set or is pending for all these watersheds.
+Watershed implementation plans for all EPA approved TMDLs in Carroll County have been developed and approved by MDE.